petermonky/minecraft-peggle/README.md

    some exceptions may be made as long as code quality is not compromised.
 3. Do not burn out.
 Have fun!

-## Ball Launch
-The ball can be launched by (1) holding down on the screen and dragging your finger across the game view and (2) releasing your finger to fire the ball towards the release position.
-The cannon follows the position of the finger when the finger is being dragged across the screen and thus provides a good visual indicator for where the ball will be fired towards.

 ## Dev Guide
 The developer guide is located at `Peggle/Documentation/DeveloperGuide.md`.
 The guide includes diagrams that are fetched from a remote origin, so it may take a brief moment to load all the images.

 ## Rules of the Game
-Please write the rules of your game here.
-This section should include the following sub-sections.
-You can keep the heading format here, and you can add more headings to explain the rules of your game in a structured manner.
-Alternatively, you can rewrite this section in your own style.
-You may also write this section in a new file entirely, if you wish.

-### Cannon Direction
+### Ball Launch & Cannon Direction
-Please explain how the player moves the cannon.
+The ball can be launched by (1) holding down on the screen and dragging your finger across the game view and (2) releasing your finger to fire the ball towards the release position.
+The cannon follows the position of the finger when the finger is being dragged across the screen and thus provides a good visual indicator for where the ball will be fired towards.

 ### Win and Lose Conditions
-Please explain how the player wins/loses the game.
+The win condition differs depending on which game mode the player chooses.

+#### Normal Mode
+The player must clear all red pegs on the board within 10 lives.
+The player wins once they clear all red pegs before the end of their last life.
+If the player exhausts their last life and has not yet cleared all red pegs, they lose.

+#### Beat the Score Mode
+The player must accrue points to the given target score before the timer runs out.
+The time limit and the target score varies depending on the number of pegs on the board;
+generally, more pegs equates to longer time limit and higher target score.
+If the player reaches the target score before the timer runs out, they win, and otherwise, they lose.

+#### Siam Left, Siam Right
+The player must make three bucket shoots without touching a single peg.
+The player starts off with three lives and, as with all other game modes, gains an extra life if they successfully shoot into the bucket.
+If either the player fails to make three bucket shots before exhausting their last life or touches a single peg with the ball, they lose, and otherwise, they win.

 ## Level Designer Additional Features

 ### Peg Rotation
-Please explain how the player rotates the triangular pegs.
+A peg must first be selected in order to be able to rotate it.
+This can be achieved by tapping on the peg on the game board.
+Once tapped, the rotation slider in the palette becomes enabled, allowing the player to rotate the peg.

 ### Peg Resizing
-Please explain how the player resizes the pegs.
+In the same vein as above, a peg must first be selected in order to be able to resize it.
+This can be achieved by tapping on the peg on the game board.
+Once tapped, the size slider in the palette becomes enabled, allowing the player to resize the peg.

 ## Bells and Whistles

-Please write all of the additional features that you have implemented so that your grader can award you credit.
+### Minecraft Theme
+Most notably, the theme of the application is Minecraft.
+It is rather cohesive and provides a pleasant user experience to the player.
+This styling spans across the menu, the font, the game items, and the game particle effects.

+### Score System
+A score system has been implemented following the one given in the problem set instructions.
+Each peg has a unique score and the total score is computed by adding up the score of each peg and multiplying it by the score multiplier value (which is determined by the number of red pegs remaining).

+### Displaying the number of pegs and blocks in the level designer
+The level designer shows an overview of the number of pegs and blocks that are currently placed in the board.
+This helps the player get a better understanding of the state of their game at a glance.

+### Displaying game statistics in the game player
+The game player shows an overview of the game statistics, such as number of pegs remaining, time remaining, total score, as well as the selected game mode.
+This provides a more immersive experience to the user as they become more aware of their game performance.

+### Timer that results in a game over
+If the timer runs out during a game, the game ends and the player loses.
+The player is greeted with a modal through which they are able to head to the main menu or back to the level designer.

+### Particle effects
+The game player displays particle effects upon certain events; specifically, the explosion particle effect of the Kaboom character and the spirit particle effect of the Spooky character.
+A particle effect can be initialised via `ParticleEffectGameObject`, which makes the implementation extensible as new particle effects can be added easily.

 ## Tests

 ### Unit Tests
-The XCode project includes unit tests for the models and view models of the application.
+The XCode project includes unit tests for the models of the application.
 Refer to the project files for more information.

 ### Integration Tests